 8. Use single quotation mark to quote a sentence or statement.
 Use double quotation mark only when you need to quote a statement or expression within a sentence with single quotation mark.

-9. At the end of the contribution, NAME, DESIGNATION and E-MAIL ADDRESS of the author must be mentioned.
+9. At the end of the contribution, NAME, DESIGNATION, E-MAIL ADDRESS and CONTACT NO. of the author must be mentioned.

 Style Sheet for Notes and References